-Early Head Start is a national program that supports school readiness by enhancing the environmental, physical health and well-being, social, emotional, language, literacy, cognitive and early logic development of infants and toddlers.
-In 1999, Galena Park ISD was awarded a federal grant to provide Early Head Start (EHS) services for the cities of Galena Park, Jacinto City, as well as target areas of Cloverleaf, Fidelity and Woodland Acres.
+Early Head Start (EHS) is a national program that supports school readiness by enhancing the environmental, physical health and well-being, social, emotional, language, literacy, cognitive and early logic development of infants and toddlers.
+In 1999, Galena Park ISD was awarded a federal grant to provide EHS services for the cities of Galena Park and Jacinto City, as well as target areas of Cloverleaf, Fidelity and Woodland Acres.

-During 2014 GPISD re-competed for the federal grant and was awarded funding to provide a full continuum of comprehensive integrated services that are consistent with goals for early childhood education, health, nutrition, disabilities, mental health, co-parenting, social services, pregnant women, and staff wellness.
-The EHS program's commitment to providing effective preschool and comprehensive family services has grown tremendously in scope and quality.
+The Early Head Start program provides a full continuum of comprehensive integrated services consistent with goals for early childhood education, health, nutrition, disabilities, mental health, co-parenting, social services, pregnant women, and staff wellness.
+The EHS program's commitment to providing effective pre-school and comprehensive family services has grown tremendously in scope and quality.

-Head Start has a long history of providing high-quality early childhood development services to preschool children and families.
+Head Start (HS) has a long history of providing high-quality early childhood development services to preschool children and families.
 Early Head Start was enacted to extend those services to families with infants and toddlers, zero to three.
 Since the EHS initiative has proven successful, EHS and HS programs are seeking viable solutions for how the two programs can collaboratively provide children and families with an array of services and supports from the prenatal period through age five.

-EHS has fulfilled and mostly exceeded the federal education requirements, as indicated by the Head Start ACT, Head Start Performance Standards, and employs staff that are degreed specifically in early childhood education or have earned Infant Toddler Child Development Associate credentials.
+Early Head Start has fulfilled and mostly exceeded the federal education requirements, as indicated by the Head Start ACT, Head Start Performance Standards, and employs staff that are degreed specifically in early childhood education or have earned Infant Toddler Child Development Associate credentials.
 We are proud to have staff that understands the significance of children receiving quality early learning experiences, the long-term benefit, and the importance of engaging fathers and mothers in children's learning.

-We have continued support of engaging the enrolled fathers, implemented family literacy through classroom reading and activities, family "take a book home" project, maintained caring and competent administrative and support staff, discussed strategies for recruitment of children diagnosed with differing learning abilities, expanded community partnerships to include advisory panels concerned with health disparities, as well as oral health, environmental and air quality improvements.
+Early Head Start continues to support engagement of participating fathers, implementation of family literacy through classroom reading and activities, family "take a book home" project, maintaining caring and competent administrative and support staff, discussed strategies for recruitment of children diagnosed with differing learning abilities, expanded community partnerships to include advisory panels concerned with health disparities, as well as oral health and environmental improvements.
 We have also remained committed to the importance of ongoing training, monitoring, program assessment, mentoring, and professional development.